soapboxfork/OmbudsCore/README.md

 Build from source
 ====================

-To build this application you need go, python, git, and patience since this is the first draft of these instructions. **Please read the instructions before you dive into this.** If you do run into problems please create issues in this repository.
+To build this application you need go, godep, python, git, and patience since this is the first draft of these instructions. **Please read the instructions before you dive into this.** If you do run into problems please create issues in this repository.
 We will try to get to them as soon as possible.

 ### Mac OS X